Troubleshooting vSAN Performance

 The vSAN Performance Diagnostics feature will analyze previously executed benchmarks (available in a saved time range) generated from HCIBench, or the vSAN Network Performance Test, and offer up guidance on achieving one of three desired goals: Maximum IOPS, maximum throughput, or minimum latency.
 Based on the selected goal, the output will provide guidance and link to an associated KB article.
 This feature can be found at the vSAN cluster level, under Monitor > vSAN > Performance Diagnostics.
 The analysis that it provides is only for use with synthetic testing using HCIBench and the vSAN Network Performance Test.
 Here are a few examples of potential suggestions it might offer based on what it observes: KB 2150012, KB 2150017, KB 2150018.

 Performance for Support

-The "Performance for Support" feature is available in vSAN 6.7 U1 and newer, and for use by GSS for the purpose of diagnostics of a vSAN environment directly within the vCenter UI.
-Much like the "Network Diagnostics Mode," this feature Is designed to help GSS to resolve potential Issues more quickly. vSAN administrators should continue to use the performance graphs In the vSAN performance service, as they are easier to consume.
+The "Performance for Support" feature is primarily for use by GSS for the purpose of diagnostics of a vSAN environment directly within the vCenter UI.
+Much like the "Network Diagnostics Mode," this feature is designed to help GSS to resolve potential Issues more quickly, but is accessible by administrators if they wish to investigate information in greater detail. vSAN administrators should continue to use the performance graphs In the vSAN performance service, as they are easier to consume.

 Understanding the I/O sizes being used by a workload is critical to understanding the demand that workload is placing on the infrastructure.
 Originally debuting as a VMware fling, IOInsight provides an understanding of I/O sizes, and the distribution of those I/Os for a given period of time.
 As of vSAN 7 U1, IOInsight is built right into vSAN and Center, making it even easier to deploy and use.